Amirarsalan-sn/Lunar-Lander/README.md

 </p>

 ### Double DQN Simple
-In this section the model is just trained with plain states and rewards of the enviroment (no reward wrapper and state wrapper is applied).
+In this section the model is just trained with plain states and rewards of the enviroment (no reward wrapper and no state wrapper is applied).
 Results in episode 1000 of training are as follows:

 Episode steps: 1000